philphilphil/modo/README.md

 # modo
-markdown todo cli interface is a smal application to query markdown todos with a sql like syntax.
+markdown todo cli interface is a small application to query markdown todos with a SQL like syntax.

 ## Filter Queries
 If no filter for "done" is found in the query, "done equals false" will automatically be added.
 An empty query will return all open todos.
+Multiple filters can be used with "and" between them.

 ### Properties
 Filters always bear upon a single todo.